 Here I will show you how to fix over sanded wood:

 - Get it level: During the sanding process, lots of dust particles create.
 Clean the surface area and make the environment safe.
-Use a soft cloth or air hose pipe fixed with the sander can remove the dust.
+Using a soft cloth or air hose pipe fixed with the sander can remove the dust.
 If you still see the pencil marks inside the defect surface, you can understand how far the damage extends and how deep the over sanded area is.
 You have to repeat the process until you get an even surface.

 - Veneer: Wood veneer is the special care of the wooden surface.
-It only shows a few centimeters deep and easy to sand.
+It only shows a few centimeters deep and is easy to sand.
 When we see the visible line on the wood side, it is a good sign of veneer.
 If we see that the wood’s edge doesn’t have any open area, then the veneer is a good practice of working with that wooden surface.

 How to fix sanding against the grain:

 Cross-grained scratches can destroy the looks of all attractive items.
 That can occur on the floor surfaces, craft items, and furniture.
-Sanding with the grain is a perfect solution to scratches creates by cross-grain.
+Sanding with the grain is a perfect solution to scratches created by cross-grain.
 Here I will show you how to fix sanding against the grain-

 - Take coarse sandpaper, then sand out deep cross-grain scratch marks over the surfaces.
-Try to remember which grit sandpaper you use before; try to take the same grit paper for getting a better result.
+Try to remember which grit sandpaper you used before; try to take the same grit paper for getting a better result.
 Must do the sanding process by hand.

 - Now take a new grit paper and sand again.
 Like- if you take 80 grit paper, soon retake 100 grit paper and sand.
 Wipe the area with a cloth after finishing the second sanding process.
-And then see the surface; if the scratch marks still visible, then change the sandpaper grit like 180 and sand again.
+And then see the surface; if the scratch marks are still visible, change the sandpaper grit like 180 and sand again.

-- Take a pull scraper; try to remove the scratches from the corner of the floor, other hardwoods, and also cabinets as soon as possible.
+- Take a pull scraper; try to remove the scratches from the corner of the floor, other hardwoods, and cabinets as soon as possible.
 Fix the scraper blade on edge, then give light pressure; after that, pull the scraper toward you along the grain with the fine grit paper( 150 grit).
 Don’t try to use the scrapper on the veneered surface.

 - Take a small piece of sandpaper, fold it, and sand the area with the grain.
 Use your hand when sanding the inside corner of the cabinet.
-You can change the finger grit, and don’t forget to stop sanding as soon as the scratches invisible.
+You can change the finger grit, and don’t forget to stop sanding as soon as the scratches are invisible.